Jonathon Grasse: Research work

+A review in [publication] noted the book's emphasis on the Afro-Mineiro dimension of regional identity and its wide range of sources, and suggested it would be useful to scholars across several disciplines as well as to those teaching Brazilian history and music.

 Since the early 1990s, Grasse has pursued fieldwork investigations and archival research in and around Belo Horizonte, Brazil.
 There, he has interviewed members of the Clube da Esquina (the Corner Club) music collective based around Milton Nascimento, luthiers producing the guitar-like viola (Brazilian ten-string guitar), and studied the Afro-Brazilian genre of Congado, among other topics.
 Grasse is author of the 331/3 Brazil book Milton Nascimento's and Lo Borges' Corner Club, examining the 1972 album Clube da Esquina.
 His assistance in archival research at São Paulo’s Oneyda Alvarenga municipal recording archive in Brazil is acknowledged in the liner notes of two CD recordings published by Smithsonian Folkways Recordings: The Discoteca Collection: Missão de Pesquisas Folclóricas, and L. H. Corrêa de Azevedo: Music of Ceará and Minas Gerais.

 Previous to his work on Brazil, Grasse studied the Indonesian gamelan percussion orchestra beginning in 1986, performing as a community member with UC Berkeley's Sari Raras under the direction of Midiyanto and Ben Brinner, and Oakland's Mills College gamelan Si Betty, constructed by Lou Harrison and Bill Colvig, and directed by Jody Diamond.
 From 1987 to 1991, Grasse was a member of the Berkeley Gamelan directed by instrument builder and composer Daniel Schmidt, who encouraged him to compose several works for the ensemble.
 Grasse later co-authored the chapter on gamelan in a 1998 biographical work on Harrison written by then UC Santa Cruz professors Fred Lieberman and Leta Miller, before completing his UCLA doctoral monograph on that composer in 1999.